 - River Point Conservation Area — A pretty 1-mile loop on a 41-acre preserve with Native American archeological significance.
 For a longer walk, keep going to McCrann Preserve.

-- Pleasant Hill Preserve — A small-ish preserve, dogs allowed.
+- Pleasant Hill Preserve — A small-ish preserve.

 - Suckfish Conservation Area — A beautiful 94-acre preserve, with views to Mt.
 Washington.

 - Community Park — 160 acres, includes trails, fields, forests, an 1856 cemetery, a brook with small waterfall, and two ball fields.

 - Hardy Road Conservation Area — A pleasant, well-marked trail.
 Short and easy.